chatgut/worthreadingservice/README.md

 The Worth Reading Service is a Java-based microservice managing the liking functionality for messages. \
 It is a part of a larger application and provides RESTful APIs to handle likes on messages.

-### Runs on port 8005 with with a MYSQL database on port 3306.
+### Runs on port 8005 with a MYSQL database on port 3306.

-### Run docker compose to build application and database in container
+### Run docker compose with the correct image for your machine to build application and database in container

 ## API Endpoints